UCD-pbio-rclub/Rclub-r4ds_Joel.Ledford/R-club-May-17/Homework_4.md

 3. Our definition of cancelled flights (is.na(dep_delay) | is.na(arr_delay) ) is slightly suboptimal.
 Why?
 Which is the most important column?

 Can you arrive if you don't depart?
-I suppose you could depart and then not arrive?!
+I suppose you could depart and then not arrive!

 ```r